 The R-value?
 Figure 18″ of insulation @ R3.3/inch = R60.
 Not too shabby.

 We started with the attic because most heat is lost out the top of the house.

 After that, we turn to any walls that can be upgraded.
 The foto to the right shows how the FINISHED wall in the upstairs closet looked.
-No drywall, just loosely positioned 4 bits of insulation to make.
+No drywall, just loosely positioned 4 bits of insulation.
 Of course, the air just blew right past it so the insulation was completely wasted.
-But it was left like this.

 The photo to the far right shows the same room after :

 - Fiberglass insulation was replaced

 - Walls covered with 3/4″ insulation board